beepscore/pandas_decimal/README.md

 But sometimes you may want to maintain decimal accuracy.
 For example you may be adding currency amounts such as a long column of dollars and cents.

-## How to avoid some float limitations
+## How to maintain decimal accuracy
 An "old school" workaround for currency uses integer cents.
 Modern solutions use decimal libraries such as Python decimal.Decimal or Swift Decimal or Java BigDecimal.